 The Baron conference annually showcases four favorite stocks from its team of research analysts who seek to identify public companies that have strong long-term potential and superior management, even if patience is required to reap rewards in an investment world that often is driven by short-term profits.
-The chief executive officers of the four favorite stocks give presentations to an audience of more than five thousand Baron Funds’ shareholders who gather at New York’s Lincoln Center.
+The chief executive officers of the four favorite stocks give presentations to an audience of more than 5,000 Baron Funds’ shareholders who gather at New York’s Lincoln Center.

 Baron Capital, founded in 1982 by its Chairman Ron Baron, is an asset management firm that focuses on growth equity investments.
-Baron takes a long-term investing approach, relies on fundamental equity analysis and views the leaders of the companies the funds invest in as a key to their business success.
+Baron takes a long-term investing approach, relies on fundamental equity analysis and views the leaders of the companies its funds invest in as a key to their business success.
 Its mutual funds include three focused on small-caps, one mid-cap, two large-caps, two all-caps, three internationals, four sectors and one “fund of funds.”

 An avowed fan of Baron’s approach to investing is Mark Skousen, PhD, who heads the Forecasts & Strategies advisory service, which has averaged double-digit-percentage returns since 2011 with its recommendation of the Baron Growth Fund (MUTF:BGRFX).